gazebosim/design/tape_measure_tool.md

  6. The distance can be written in text along the line marker that appears between the two points as well as written in a text box within the plugin window.
- 7. At any point during this process, the user can press escape to cancel the measurement.
+ 7. At any point during this process, the user can press escape or right click to cancel the measurement.
- 8. The user can hold shift to snap to certain key points such as the boundaries of an entity's bounding box, the corners of those bounding boxes, or the grid lines as well.
+ 8. The user can hold control to snap to certain key points such as the boundaries of an entity's bounding box, the corners of those bounding boxes, or the grid lines as well.